foundersandcoders/fizzbuzz/README.md

 # FizzBuzz

-Using Test Driven Development to solve FizzBuzz
+Using Test Driven Development to solve FizzBuzz.

 ## Defining the problem

 Before we start, and for the ones who are not familiar with the FizzBuzz problem, the idea is to display integers from 1 to 100, but

-- for multiples of 3 we’ll display the word **Fizz** instead of the integer,
+- for multiples of 3 we will display the word **Fizz** instead of the integer,
-- for multiples of 5 we’ll output **Buzz** instead of the integer
+- for multiples of 5 we will output **Buzz** instead of the integer and
-- and for multiples of 3 and 5 we’ll display **FizzBuzz**,
+- for multiples of 3 and 5 we’ll display **FizzBuzz**,

 an example of the output below:
 ```